DataFire/Integrations/integrations/generated/google_androiddeviceprovisioning/README.md

   * deviceName `string`: The resource name of the device in the format

 ### ClaimDevicesRequest
 * ClaimDevicesRequest `object`: Request to claim devices asynchronously in batch.
+Claiming a device adds the
-  * claims `array`: List of claims.
+  * claims `array`: Required.
+A list of device claims.
     * items [PartnerClaim](#partnerclaim)

 ### Company